A welcoming and accessible environment

 - Any other things that might be important.

 Universities need to consider what disabled students require in order to access buildings for lectures and seminars and social activities.

 Watch the video below of Dr James Palfreman-Kay at Bournemouth University, who talks about the current policies in place.

 Activity 3 – Choices

-Use ‘Post-Its’ or notepaper to develop a ‘wish list’ of important things for disabled young people related to their needs.
+Use ‘Post-Its’ to develop a ‘wish list’ of important things for disabled young people related to their needs.
 This might include aspirations and hopes for education, employment, relationships, housing and their social life.

 Go to the Seen But Seldom Heard poetry book to read and/or listen to the poems written by other young people about their experiences of disability.

 Many young people have aspirations to be independent.